US capitol building

 Become an Advocate

 The Grassroots Network is a place where you make your voice heard at the local and national level to policymakers.
-Stay up-to-date and learn more about key issues that are important to patients with cancer and their loved ones.
+Stay up to date and learn more about key issues that are important to patients with cancer and their loved ones.

 When we rely on others to enact change that we want to see, we possess no agency in seeing those changes implemented.
 Your perspective and participation matter.

-Cancer advocate
+Maria Cancer advocate

-• Be part of a network that interacts with Capitol Hill and other policy makers on issues important to cancer patients.
+• Be part of a network that interacts with policy makers on key issues important to cancer patients, survivors, and their loved ones.

 Cancer Advocacy: Your Questions Answered